The ComfyUI Bible

 This calculates the angle $\phi_t$ that represents how far along we are in the diffusion process.

-• At $phi_t = 0$, we have the original image
+- At $phi_t = 0$, we have the original image

-• At $phi_t = \pi/2$, we have pure noise
+- At $phi_t = \pi/2$, we have pure noise

-• The angle smoothly interpolates between these states
+- The angle smoothly interpolates between these states

 While the standard formulation predicts noise $\epsilon$, an alternative approach called v-prediction parameterizes the diffusion process in terms of velocity.
-In this formulation, we define an angle $\phi_t = \text{arctan}(\sigma_t/\alpha_t)$ that represents the progression through the diffusion process.
-For a variance-preserving process, we have:
+In this formulation, we use an angle $\phi_t = \text{arctan}(\sigma_t/\alpha_t)$ to represent the progression through the diffusion process.

-$$\alpha_\phi = \cos(\phi), \quad \sigma_\phi = \sin(\phi)$$
+$$ \alpha_\phi = \cos(\phi), \quad \sigma_\phi = \sin(\phi) $$

 The noisy image at angle $\phi$ can then be expressed as:

-$$\mathbf{z}_\phi = \cos(\phi)\mathbf{x} + \sin(\phi)\epsilon$$
+$$ \mathbf{z}_\phi = \cos(\phi)\mathbf{x} + \sin(\phi)\epsilon $$

 The key insight is to define a velocity vector:

-$$\mathbf{v}_\phi = \frac{d\mathbf{z}_\phi}{d\phi} = \cos(\phi)\epsilon - \sin(\phi)\mathbf{x}$$
+$$ \mathbf{v}\phi = \frac{d\mathbf{z}\phi}{d\phi} = \cos(\phi)\epsilon - \sin(\phi)\mathbf{x} $$

 This velocity represents the direction of change in the noisy image as we move through the diffusion process.
 The model predicts this velocity instead of the noise:

-$$\hat{\mathbf{v}}_\theta(\mathbf{z}_\phi) = \cos(\phi)\hat{\epsilon}_\theta(\mathbf{z}_\phi) - \sin(\phi)\hat{\mathbf{x}}_\theta(\mathbf{z}_\phi)$$
+$$ \hat{\mathbf{v}}\theta(\mathbf{z}\phi) = \cos(\phi)\hat{\epsilon}\theta(\mathbf{z}\phi) - \sin(\phi)\hat{\mathbf{x}}\theta(\mathbf{z}\phi) $$

 The sampling process then becomes a rotation in the $(\mathbf{z}\phi, \mathbf{v}\phi)$ plane: